bloomberg/chromium.bb/src/services/service_manager/service_manifests.md

 The Service Manager is responsible for starting new service instances on-demand, and a given service may have any number of concurrently running instances.
 The Service Manager disambiguates service instances by their unique identity.
-A service's **identity** is represented by the 3-tuple of its service name, user ID, and instance qualifier:
+A service's **identity** is represented by the 4-tuple of its service name, instance group, instance ID, and a globally unique ID:

 ### Service name

 A free-form -- typically short -- string identifying the the specific service being run in the instance.

-### User ID
+### Instance Group

-A GUID string representing the identity of a user of the Service Manager.
-Every running service instance is associated with a specific user ID.
-This user ID is not related to any OS user ID or Chrome profile name.

-There is a special `kInheritUserID` id which causes the target identity of a connection request to inherit the source identity.
-In Chrome, each `BrowserContext` is modeled as a separate unique user ID so that renderer instances running on behalf of different `BrowserContext`s run as different "users".
+Service instances started by the Service Manager are organized into *instance groups*.
+Typically a service instance can only connect to other service instances in its own group.
+Exceptions are made for targeted services which are designed to be accessible cross-group (such as singleton services), as well as for connecting services which are sufficiently privileged to connect to any service instance in the system.

+Instance group is represented by a `base::Token` in `service_manager::Identity`.
+When instance group is omitted from an Identity passed with an interface request to the Service Manager, the Service Manager assumes that the request should be routed to a service instance in the requestor's same instance group.

+In Chrome, every `BrowserContext` has a randomly generated instance group ID associated with it, and this is used to isolate the service instances which run on behalf of specific profiles, including renderers.

-### Instance name
+### Instance ID

-An arbitrary free-form string used to disambiguate multiple instances of a service for the same user.
+Another `base::Token` in `service_manager::Identity`, used to disambiguate multiple instances of a service for the same user.
+Every instance has an instance ID, but it typically takes on the default value of a zero-token.

+### Globally Unique ID

+Every service instance started by the Service Manager is assigned a randomly generated `base::Token` value designated as the instance's **globally unique ID**.
+This value is always unique to a single instance across time and space.

 ### Connections